rjfmachado/step-ca-azure/README.md

 [Azure Key Vault](https://smallstep.com/docs/step-ca/configuration/#azure-key-vault)
 [step ca init documentation](https://smallstep.com/docs/step-cli/reference/ca/init)

 Your [CA_INIT_COMMAND] and [CA_INIT_PASSWORD] have been placed in /opt/stepcainstall/ as initstepca.sh and password.txt.
-You can run the script to initialize your CA.
+You can run the script to initialize your CA and configure the step-ca daemon.

 ```bash
 /opt/stepcainstall/initstepca.sh